monikma/monikma.github.io/_posts/2024-03-04-aws-certified-solutions-archiect.md

 - IPAM - Amazon VPC IP Manager, helps you with specifying the CIDR range

 ### Provisioning custom VPC
+- we want to have 1 VPC with one public and one private subnet.
+The private contains a DB server and public one a web server.
 - VPC -> Create VPC -> VPC only
   - IPv4 Manual Input -> 10.0.0.0/16
   - Create VPC